heutelbeck/sapl-python/sapl_flask/README.md

 # Obligations and Advices

-Decisions received from the PDP can contain Obligations and Advices, which have to, or should be handled.
-These two categories are called constraints, for which this library offers abstract classes from which can be inherited to handle these constraints.
-The Abstract classes are:

-- `ErrorConstraintHandlerProvider`
-- `OnDecisionConstraintHandlerProvider`
-- `FunctionArgumentsConstraintHandlerProvider`
-- `ResultConstraintHandlerProvider`

-They all inherit from the class `ConstraintHandlerProvider` and only differ in the types of the arguments their methods take and return.

-## Handling of Constraints

 A Decision from the PDP can have Constraints attached to the Decision.
 There are two different kinds of Constraints, Obligations and Advices.
 Obligations have to be handled, otherwise the Permission is Denied.
 Advices should be handled, but the Decision won't change when the Advices are not handled.

 To handle these Constraints, this library offers an abstract class called `ConstraintHandlerProvider`, which can handle Constraints.
-The classes, which can handle the constraints are created by the developer and have to be registered to be available to the library to check, if given constraints can be handled.
+The classes, which can handle the constraints are created by the developer and have to be registered to be available to the library, to check if given constraints can be handled.

 ## How to create ConstraintHandlerProvider